TheArtificial/theartificial.nl/source/blog/2018/03-12-DesignEthics.html.md

 Manjari, again struggling with the specificity around design's responsibilities, mentioned that design would be stronger as a discipline if we insisted that it continue beyond the delivery of the design itself.
 We have a responsibility for the things we put into the world, and we shouldn't wipe our hands clean once we've captured our intentions via documentation.

-This point is an important one to the ethics to design, mostly because it means disrupting our usual way of working.
+This point is an important one to the ethics of design, mostly because it means disrupting our usual way of working.
 Creating a design is not enough.
 Shipping a design is not enough.
 As designers, we need to follow through to see how our intentions (which are at best design hypotheses) are used, misused, and appropriated by users.

 ---